 From here you will be taken to a page where you need to fill in your particulars: what kind of identity document you have, your ID number, surname and initials.
 You will also need to fill in the Captcha “I’m not a robot” test.

 Click “Next” and you will receive a warning about needing to bring an eye test from an optometrist.
-You can ignore this for now as the licencing department can perform this test on site when you visit, but we will explain this in the future with a full guide to renewing your licence.
+You can ignore this for now as the licencing department can perform this test on site when you visit, but we do explain this in our full guide to renewing your licence.
 Simply click on “Dismiss” when this message appears.